asearer/Umass-Software-Engineering/README.md

-Sure, I’d be happy to help with that!
-Here’s a draft for a `README.md` that elaborates on the exercises from the UMass Global Software Engineering Bootcamp:

----

 # UMass Global Software Engineering Bootcamp Exercises

 Welcome to the repository showcasing some of the exercises completed during the UMass Global Software Engineering Bootcamp (Springboard) for the 2023-2024 session.
 This repository highlights the practical assignments and projects undertaken throughout the course, providing insight into various software engineering principles and practices.